baguirre2651/Predicting-Soccer-Match-Winners-with-ML/README.md

 # Predicting-Soccer-Match-Winners-With-ML
-Creating a Machine Learning Model to Predict the Outcome for La-Liga Soccer Matches based on Data Scrapped from Past 3 Seasons.
+Creating a Machine Learning Model to Predict the Outcome for La-Liga Soccer Matches based on Data Scraped from Past 3 Seasons.

 Project Overview: